acdlbs/aidendowell/content/projects.md

 <h4><a href="https://github.com/Group-Bee/FaceR-Web">Facer Lock Website</a></h4>

-Created a node web app with e-commerce capabilities
+Worked on a team using Scrum Agile Methodologies to create ReactJS web app with ecommerce capabilities for client Contributed in bi-weekely standup meetings

-Full stack developer

 </div>